Death Is My Trade (film): Plot

 At the end of the war Lang hides out at a farm in the American occupation zone.
 He is found by American soldiers and subsequently imprisoned.
 During an interrogation, when Lang is asked by a US officer whether he thinks that the eradication of the Jews was right, he says: "It is not relevant what I believe, I only obeyed."

-Franz Lang is extradited to Poland where he is sentenced to death and subsequently hung in Auschwitz.
+Franz Lang is extradited to Poland where he is sentenced to death and subsequently hanged in Auschwitz.